pgpbpadilla/pgpbpadilla.github.io/ai/_posts/2021-06-06-chollet-arc-challenge.liquid.md

 A perfect score using this metric would be 0, meaning the system makes no mistakes.
 As of the writing of this post, [the top solution has a score of 0.794](#references), this means the system produces the incorrect solutions almost 80% of the time.
-Some improvement have been submitted based on existing solutions with top scores, however they are marginal improvements.
+Some improvements have been submitted based on existing solutions with top scores, however, they offer only marginal gains.

 ## How close to AGI are we?